mozilla-services/docs/source/code.rst

 The option name is the repository named in upper case, with the dashes ("-") replaced by underlines ("_").
 So "server-core" becomes "SERVER_CORE".

+For more info on building and releasing, see :ref:`releasing`.

 The **test** target runs the Nose test runner, and can be used to work on the code.
 It's also used by Hudson to continuously test your project.

+XXX

 RPM Spec file
 -------------